Enter55/Enter55/README.md

-- 👋 Hi, I’m @Enter55 and I'm an Software Developer.
-I'm here to connect with others and learn more about programming together, as well as to exchange information.
+- 👋 I'm a passionate software developer who enjoys connecting with others and learning collaboratively.
+My main focus is on backend development, though I also have experience with frontend technologies..
-- 👀 I'm interested in programming, particularly backend development, but also frontend.
+- 👀 I'm particularly interested in software architecture, backend systems, and web development—both client-side and server-side.
-- 🌱 I’m currently learning C#,Java,Angular
+- 🌱 I'm deepening my skills in C#, Java, and Angular, and always open to exploring new technologies and frameworks.
 - 💞️ I’m looking to collaborate on ...
-- 📫 Unfortunately I can only be reached here
+- 📫 Feel free to reach out to me here on GitHub for networking.

 <!---
 Enter55/Enter55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.